 Just the journey to Imlil can take your breath away.
-The road is twisted and interesting, much less frequented then other Atlas mountains’ valleys in the Marrakech area.
-A glimpse of the small berber villages, the lazy river and the walnut tree leaves shining in the sunlight will be the beginning of your trip.
+The road is twisted and interesting, much less frequented than other Atlas mountains’ valleys in the Marrakech area.
+A glimpse of the small Berber villages, the lazy river, and the walnut tree leaves shining in the sunlight will be the beginning of your trip.

 This mountain village is often the starting out point for people who are climbing to the top of Mount Toubkal.
 It’s also an excellent base if you simply want to enjoy hiking in the region.

 GETTING TO IMLIL